Adrian Kempe: Later years (2018–present)

 Kempe (left) talking to teammate Matt Roy during the 2022–23 season.

 Due to the COVID-19 pandemic, the 2020–21 season was reduced to 56 games and began on 13 January 2021.
 During the shortened season, Kempe was on pace to set new career highs in goals and assists.
 He earned praise from head coach Todd McLellan for being a versatile player who was able to play different positions whenever needed.
 On 9 March 2021, Kempe recorded his second career hat-trick and the first by a Kings player against the Anaheim Ducks.
 He finished the season with 14 goals and 15 assists for 29 points and was named to Team Sweden for the 2021 IIHF World Championship.

 Entering his sixth season with the Kings, 2021–22 would be a breakout year for Kempe, who posted new career highs scoring 35 goals and 54 points.
-He would also participate in his first NHL All-Star Game, held in Las Vegas; he is the only player from the Kings named to the All Stars this season.
+He would also participate in his first NHL All-Star Game, held in Las Vegas; he was the only player from the Kings named to the All Stars that season.

 On 10 July 2022, Kempe signed a four-year, $22 million extension with the Kings.
 Kempe would once again lead the Kings in goals scored, adding 41 goals to his total, and becoming the first Kings player since Luc Robitaille to score 40 goals in a season.

 On 17 November 2025, coming into the final year of his most recent contract, Kempe signed an eight-year, $85 million extension to remain with the Kings through to the 2033–34 season.